SmartEngines/Smart-Code-Engine-SDK/README.md

 - `iban` - IBAN number (according to [ISO 13616](https://www.iso.org/standard/41031.html))

 For this engine, there are two supported capture modes: `mobile` and `anywhere`.
-The capture mode determines where to find the bank card. `mobile` mode mostly addresses handheld camera recognition in videostream, while `anywhere` mode is suitable for scanned images, webcam images, and arbitrary placed bank cards.
+The capture mode determines where to find the bank card. `mobile` mode mostly addresses handheld camera recognition in video stream, while `anywhere` mode is suitable for scanned images, webcam images, and arbitrary placed bank cards.
 By default the `mobile` option is enabled.

 The set of bank card related options is presented in the table.